jordan4ibanez/texture_packer/README.md

 texture-packer [![Build Status]][Travis CI]
-Attempting to translate into D
 ========

+Current D translation status: Fail

 A texture packing library using the skyline heuristic.
 To test the sample code, run the code below from the project directory. **[Documentation]**